Women in the United States Senate: Currently serving female U.S. senators

-There are 26 women currently serving in the United States Senate.
+There are 27 women currently serving in the United States Senate.
 This is the highest number of women to have served concurrently in U.S. Senate history.
-Sixteen are Democrats and ten are Republicans.
+Eleven (a record high number) are Republicans.

+That record was achieved in July 2026 when Darline Graham was appointed to complete the unexpired term of her brother, Lindsey Graham, making her the first woman in the history of the United States Congress to have succeeded her deceased sibling, and also the first sibling to replace a deceased senator.

-The record was first achieved in January 2020 when Kelly Loeffler was appointed to the Senate from Georgia, increasing the number of women in the Senate from 25 to 26.
+Prior to Graham's appointment, the Senate's record of 26 women was first achieved in January 2020 when Kelly Loeffler was appointed to the Senate from Georgia, increasing the number of women in the Senate from 25 to 26.
 The number fell back to 25 on December 2 of the same year when Martha McSally's appointment ended after she lost an election to finish John McCain's unexpired term.
 The record of 26 was reached again on January 3, 2021, when Cynthia Lummis, the first female senator from Wyoming, began her term.
 The record was sustained for only 15 days, as the number of concurrently serving women dropped again to 25 when Kamala Harris resigned her Senate seat on January 18 in anticipation of the scheduled commencement of her term as vice president (and thus president of the Senate) on January 20.

-The record of 26 concurrently serving women was reached a third time on January 21, 2025, when Ashley Moody was appointed to the Senate from Florida (see the histograph of the number of female Senators).

 As of January 2025, four states: (Minnesota, Nevada, New Hampshire, and Washington) are represented by two female U.S. senators (see appropriate section).

 11 of the women currently serving in the Senate have previously served in the U.S. House of Representatives: Senators Cantwell, Gillibrand, Baldwin, Hirono, Moore Capito, Duckworth, Rosen, Blackburn, Lummis, Blunt Rochester, and Slotkin.